-But not all stocks trading sub-$5 are from lousy or bound-to-fail companies.
+Companies with stock prices below $5 are colloquially known as "penny stocks", despite that categorisation being seemingly inexact.
+Stocks with that label don't have the best reputation among investors.
+But not all stocks trading under $5 are from bound-to-fail companies.
 Some of them operate great businesses but are just undervalued by the market, and your role as an investor is to find those bargains.

-Open a brokerage account
+Open a Trading Account

 Top 10 under $5 Shares to Buy

 - Yamana Gold

 - Limelight Networks

 Yamana Gold is a Canadian precious metal producer.
 It explores gold and silver, with land positions throughout the Americas, including Canada, Brazil, Chile, and Argentina.

 In 2020, it generated $1.5 billion in revenue and a net income of $203 million.
 Right now, the investment potential of this gold stock has more to do with its dividend yield than the prospects of it coming back to its old prices.